cliffblackman/FirstRepo/README.md

 # FirstRepo
-Thjis is our first Repository
+This is our first Repository
 Testing 1-2-3